jmmoody/CustomLayout/README.md

 Example of Custom Collection View layout

 After failing to find a good example of how to set up a Custom Layout for the new Collection View in iOS 6 I decided to figure it out myself.
-Here is the sample project that I have created to show you how it is done.
+Here is the sample project that I have created to show you one way to do it.
 I have also created a blog entry  http://jonmoodysrmobileapps.wordpress.com/  that has step by step instructions that allow you to replicate this code as well as a video showing you exactly how to create this project.
 All the code and resources that I have used in this project are of my own creation and are free of any encumbering IP issues as far as I know.